KIDS. Introducing friends and family to your date is risky.

 Your children are your most precious commodities.
-Your dates and their children are unknowns.
-If the relationship is going to stand the test of time, you should have plenty of time to develop a relationship between your partner and your children.
-Many adults prematurely expose their children to their dates for many reasons including lack of self-esteem, desperation (to have a relationship), pressure (from their date or influencers), logistical ease, and selfishness.
+Your dates & their children are unknowns.
+If the relationship is going to stand the test of time, you should have plenty of time to develop a relationship between your partner & your children.
+Many adults prematurely expose their children to their dates for many reasons including lack of self-esteem, desperation to have a relationship, pressure from their date or influencers, logistical ease, & selfishness.

-Date for at least four (4) months, ideally six (6) or more, before introducing your date to your children.
-What is the rush?
+Date for at least four months, ideally six or more, before introducing your children.
+What's the rush?
 If the relationship ends before that time, then your children have not been directly impacted.
 Relationships can confuse children on many levels.
-Use caution when your children interact with your dates, your partners, your partner’s children, and their extended family - just like any other person that is introduced to your kids.
+Use caution when your children interact with your dates, your partners, your partner’s children, & their extended family - just like any other stranger that interacts with your kids.

 If you need an escort to an important family event within the initial stages of dating (such as a Thanksgiving dinner), bring a friend.
 Your date will still be there for you if they are vested in developing a relationship with you.
 If they are worthwhile, they will understand.
 And frankly, be a little suspect of dates who are overly anxious to meet your kids and are interested in intertwining your lives at too rapid a pace.